zakirhasan736/metisse-new/wp-content/plugins/elementor/readme.txt

 1. **Product Title**: Customize the title of individual products.
 1. **Product Images**: Set and customize images for product listings.
 1. **Product Price**: Display the price of individual products.
-1. **Add To Cart**: Add customizable add to cart buttons for easy purchasing.
+1. **Add to basket**: Add customizable Add to basket buttons for easy purchasing.
 1. **Product Rating**: Display ratings and reviews for products.
 1. **Product Stock**: Display stock availability for products.
 1. **Product Meta**: Display additional information about products, such as SKU and categories.